Ton Pentre railway station

 Ton Pentre railway station is a railway station serving the village of Ton Pentre in Rhondda Cynon Taf, Wales.
-It is located on the Rhondda Line.
+It is located on the Rhondda Line, between Ystrad Rhondda and Treorchy, 20 mi 75 chain from Cardiff Docks (Bute Town).

 History

 The station was opened by the Taff Vale Railway (TVR) on 4 February 1861.
-The TVR amalgamated with the Great Western Railway at the start of 1922, and the GWR renamed the station Ystrad (Rhondda) in December 1930.
-On 29 September 1986, the station was renamed Ton Pentre, when new station buildings were opened.
+The station was renamed Ystrad Rhondda in December 1930.
+On 29 September 1986, the station was renamed Ton Pentre, when Ystrad Rhondda opened to the south.